rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 ### tag216
 tag216 can store 888 bytes, or a URL up to 872 characters.
 It's a little more expensive than tag213, but ideal if you're storing a long URL or a virtual contact card (vCard).
 If I write my vCard, it would require 252 bytes for my Name, Phone, Email, Website, and a small Note, requiring tag216.

+### tag215
+Not super relevant for this project, but I just wanted to mention: tag215 is compatible with [amiibo](https://www.nintendo.com/amiibo/)!
+You can use them to backup or write amiibo, but you should search for that how-to elsewhere online!

 ## Programming the card

 I personally used [TagWriter](https://play.google.com/store/apps/details?id=com.nxp.nfc.tagwriter&gl=US) on my Android device.
 You should be able to install many third party NFC read/writing apps from your app store to write the desired information to your card!